-Microsoft Project (MPP) is used by many project managers, especially at large organizations where it’s a legacy software.
+Microsoft Project is used by many project managers, especially at large organizations where it’s legacy software.
 But MS Project can be difficult to use.
 So, how do you use Microsoft Project?
 Our guide goes through a step-by-step process to help you maneuver through the byzantine program.

-Starting a Project: Tasks and Durations
+Starting a Project in Microsoft Project: Tasks and Durations

 Project Start Date and Task Dependencies